kamatheuska/kedarify/README.md

 The idea of this project is to have:

-- An api in NodeJS service deployed as an App Engine to a GCP Project.
+- An api in NodeJS service deployed as

+1. OPTION #1: Digital Ocean

+- A dockerized api to a Digital Ocean Droplet.
+- MongoDB on Atlas

+2. OPTION #2: GCP

-- Service should be connected to a Cloud DB NoSQL
+- An App Engine to a GCP Project.
+- Cloud Firestore as a DB.

 - The frontend should be composed of different packages, build as a CRA app delivered via Netlify or Heroku

 ## Install